-Depending on the damage and work required it may NOT always be cheaper to renovate than to knock down and rebuild.
-Older homes often have unexpected and expensive obstacles which can arise during the renovation process.
+Depending on the damage and work required, it may NOT always be cheaper to renovate than to knock down and rebuild.
+Older buildings often have unexpected and expensive obstacles which can arise during the renovation process.
 It is always a good idea to have extra funds set aside just in case.

 Extensive planning will be required as you can’t just start swinging a sledgehammer without understanding the risks.
 It will need to be a careful process to avoid any damage to other components within your structure.